01 of 12

 Continue to 6 of 12 below.

-- Place a bit of hot glue on the end and secure the edge of the wooden dowel to the card stock.
+- Place a bit of hot glue on the end of the yellow cardstock cut-out and place the edge of the wooden dowel onto the adhesive on the cardstock.

-- Roll the yellow card stock around the wooden dowel to form the flower head.
-Safeguard the end with a bit of hot glue.
+- Roll the yellow cardstock around the wooden dowel to form the flower head.
+Attach the end of the yellow cardstock strip with a bit of hot glue.

 06 of 12